ElmoNeedsArson/Obsidian-3D-embed/README.md

 |:--:|:--:|
 |3.
 On line with embed execute the embed 3D command (ctrl+p) -> Embed 3D: Add a 3D embed at cursor position|4.
 Voila a 3D model|

+## 3.1 Alternatively
+Version 1.1.0 also allows you to include grids of 3D models in your vault if you wanna showcase multiple models or perspectives at once
+[img] to be placed
+To get the grid, similarly to the instructions above, drag in all the models you want.
+Select all the models with your a drag selection, and execute the grid command: (ctrl+p) -> Embed 3D: Add a 3D grid embed from selection.
+Voila a grid

 # Additional Information
 Each embed will contain a codeblock of information.
-You can access this by clicking in the top right of the scene or my moving your type cursor into the codeblock
+You can access this by clicking in the top right of the scene OR by moving your type cursor into the codeblock

 ![image](https://github.com/user-attachments/assets/427a00bc-faa0-4764-8e9b-0302a1712553)